Nomenclature codes

-Binomial Nomenclature
+Binomial nomenclature

 In taxonomy, binomial nomenclature ("two-term naming system"), also called binary nomenclature, is a formal system of naming species of living things by giving each a name composed of two parts, both of which use Latin grammatical forms, although they can be based on words from other languages.
 Such a name is called a binomial name (which may be shortened to just "binomial"), a binomen, binominal name, or a scientific name; more informally it is also historically called a Latin name.
-In the ICZN, the system is also called binominal nomenclature, "binomi'N'al" with an "N" before the "al", which is not a typographic error, meaning "two-name naming system".
+In the zoological code, ICZN, the system is also called binominal nomenclature (using the suffix -inal instead of -ial), meaning "two-name naming system".

 The first part of the name – the generic name – identifies the genus to which the species belongs, whereas the second part – the specific name or specific epithet – distinguishes the species within the genus.
 For example, modern humans belong to the genus Homo and within this genus to the species Homo sapiens.
 Tyrannosaurus rex is likely the most widely known non-human binomial.

 The formal introduction of this system of naming species is credited to Carl Linnaeus, effectively beginning with his work Species Plantarum in 1753.
 But as early as 1622, Gaspard Bauhin introduced in his book Pinax theatri botanici (English, Illustrated exposition of plants) containing many names of genera that were later adopted by Linnaeus.

 The introduction of two-part names (binominal nomenclature) for species by Linnaeus was a welcome simplification because as our knowledge of biodiversity expanded, so did the length of the names, many of which had become unwieldy.

-Codification of Scientific Names
+Codification of scientific names

 With all naturalists worldwide adopting binominal nomenclature, there arose several schools of thought about the details.
 It became ever more apparent that a detailed body of rules was necessary to govern scientific names.
 From the mid-19th century onwards, there were several initiatives to arrive at worldwide-accepted sets of rules.
 Presently nomenclature codes govern the naming of: